What is Enterprise SEO? A Marketer’s Guide to Search Optimization

 Branded searches typically return a mix of different results.
 You frequently find web properties that brands control, like websites, social media profiles and microsites.
 But you’ll also find third-party content such as online reviews, Wikipedia pages, and news articles.

-Particularly in today’s era of clickbait, articles can have misleading headlines that affect how people think about a company.
+Particularly in today’s era of clickbait, articles can have misleading headlines that affect a company’s online reputation.
 So if you want to control your online narrative and protect brand equity then you need to control your search results.

 To do so, you must shore up your search landscape with owned properties and preferred content from other sites.